It does not take much strength to do things,

 - AED (automated external defibrillator)

-- Basic diagnostic (blood pressure monitor, thermometer, pulse oximeter, etc.)
+- Basic diagnostic (vital signs monitors, blood pressure monitor, thermometer, pulse oximeter, etc.)

 - Blood Draw, Exam Room, Office and Waiting Room furniture